franklu2014/coding_practice/practice-Algorithm01.md

 ---
 ## Don't have category yet but interesting

-- Organizing Containers of Balls (Python and Scala)
+- Organizing Containers of Balls (Python & Scala)
 _interesting line of thought but not hard_ https://www.hackerrank.com/challenges/organizing-containers-of-balls/problem